A message from the Office of Student Life to the Members and Parents of The Class of 2020

 Bicycles are allowed, but may not be stored in dorm rooms.
 A bike lock is advised.

-Please note that dormitory rooms have a door lock and a room safe.
-In recent years, laptop computers, tablets, iPods, headphones and video game stations have been at the top of the list of student items that have turned up missing or stolen.
-The Office of Student Life advocates students and parents to consider lockable trunks or boxes for small items such as video game stations, iPods, and small amounts of cash.
+Please note that dormitory rooms have a door lock.
+In recent years, laptop computers, tablets, phones, headphones and video game stations have been at the top of the list of student items that have turned up missing or stolen.
+The Office of Student Life advocates students and parents to consider lockable trunks or boxes for small items such as video game stations and small amounts of cash.
 If you have something that is valuable, a dorm room is not the most secure space.
 Dorm rooms should ALWAYS be locked when unoccupied.
+Students should bring a lockbox for small valuables.

 STUDENT MOTOR VEHICLE REGULATIONS